Use of Personal Information

 Sharing with Credit Reference Agencies

-Before we offer a mortgage or loan, we will undertake checks with credit reference agencies for the purposes of assessing whether to lend to you.
+Before we offer motor finance, we will undertake checks with credit reference agencies for the purposes of assessing whether to lend to you.
 These checks require us to process personal information about you and include credit scoring.
-We continue to undertake these checks after we have given you a mortgage or loan to evaluate our risk and for statistical analysis (see 'Statistical Analysis' section).
+We continue to undertake these checks after we have given you motor finance to evaluate our risk and for statistical analysis (see 'Statistical Analysis' section).

-In order to process the application for a business of which you are shareholder, director, partner or owner, we will undertake checks on you for the purposes of detecting and preventing crime, fraud and money laundering, and to verify your identity.
+In order to process the application for a business of which you are shareholder, director, partner, beneficial owner, authorised signatory or other associated person we will undertake checks on you for the purposes of detecting and preventing crime, fraud and money laundering, and to verify your identity.
 These checks require us to process your personal information with the credit reference agencies and fraud prevention agencies.
 We continue to conduct regular or extraordinary checks for the same purposes while you have a relationship with us, for example an annual check with credit reference agencies and fraud prevention agencies or for a change in company structure.

-Automated decision making is used for some mortgage, motor or retail finance applications (see 'Automated Decision Making' section).
+Automated decision making is used for some motor applications (see 'Automated Decision Making' section).

 Credit reference agencies add to the record about you, and your partner or anyone else with whom you are financially linked, information about your application and repayment history, including any default or failure to keep to the terms of an agreement with us.